Year 11 and 12 Alternative Academic Pathway

 In Year 12, students will need to maintain their English and Mathematics course and then choose to study a further Certificate course, such as the Certificate IV in Business as well as their other ATAR or General courses.

-Year 11 and 12 students can also access external TAFE course whilst at school and the range of courses on offer can be found through the links below.
+Year 11 and 12 students can also access external TAFE course whilst at school and the range of courses on offer, as well as other VET opportunities, can be found through the links below.
 Please note, applications to study TAFE courses in Year 11 are due in July of Year 10.

 |List A||List B|